JohnB/todays_pizza/README.md

 ```
 mix run -e 'IO.puts TodaysPizza.tweet_about_pizza'
 ```
-$

 ## History
 Over time, I've used one github repo (JohnB/cheeseboardpizza) as the source for a series of heroku sites.

-The currently running site, as of 6/21/2020, is cedar-pizzabot
+* V4, the currently running site as of 6/24/2020,
+is _again_ called `todays-pizza` on both GitHub and Heroku.
+* V3 ran until 6/25/2020 and was named cedar-pizzabot -
-- which seemed the easiest (only?) way to get it onto the newer stack.
+which seemed the easiest (only?) way to get it onto the newer Cedar stack.
+DELETED 6/25/2020.

-The previously-running app, cheese-board-pizza, can be deleted.
+* V2, cheese-board-pizza, can be deleted.
 I believe I created it for an interim heroku stack.
 DELETED 6/21/2020.

-The oldest version, last deployed in 2015, was called todays-pizza.
+* V1, last deployed in 2015, was a Rails site (mostly just a cron task) called todays-pizza.
-I'd like to resurrect it to be an elixir bot using the new JohnB/todays_pizza repo.
+The name has now been recycled for use by the V4 server.

 ## Replacement Process
 - [x] tell Heroku to use the newer stack